jadehamel/windows_tools/README.md

 - **Clean-Up**: Deletes residual files associated with WSL, ensuring a thorough removal.
 - **No Reboot Required**: Typically does not require a system reboot, though it's recommended.

+### 3. Run Tools Script

+The `run_tools.bat` script allows you to execute both the `WinFixIt` and `WSL Removal Script` in sequence.
+This is a convenient way to run both tools with a single command.

+#### Usage

+1. **Run as Administrator**: To ensure both tools execute properly, run `run_tools.bat` with administrative privileges.
+2. **Process**:
+   - The script first runs the WSL Removal Script to remove the Windows Subsystem for Linux.
+   - Then, it runs the WinFixIt script to resolve any folder integrity issues on your system.

+3. **Completion**: Once the script has finished executing, you will see a message confirming that all scripts have been executed.

 ## Troubleshooting

 If you encounter any issues while running these scripts: